-- " A minimum 150mm hebel blocks, masonry or clay bricks - " A steel bench with any of the above materials installed beneath it - " A minimum 100mm SOLID and supported concrete plinth (without glass, resins or polymer) above a minimum 50mm masonry floor - " A minimum 1350mm wide x 350mm high Cheminées Philippe steel bench.
+- " A minimum 150mm hebel blocks, masonry or clay bricks - " A steel bench with any of the above materials installed beneath it - " A minimum 100mm SOLID and supported concrete plinth (without glass, resins or polymer) raised a minimum 200mm above the hearth.
+A minimum 100mm airgap must be maintained between the underside of the concrete plinth and the any combustible surface - " A minimum 1350mm wide x 350mm high Cheminées Philippe steel bench.
 The bench has a 320mm forward projection in front of the fuel loading door.
 The bench can also be placed directly onto a combustible floor without any floor protection - " For minimum base size refer to page 13 for freestanding or 23 for inbuilt application